calledit/metric_depth_video_toolbox/README.md

   --max_depth MAX_DEPTH
-                        the max depth that the video uses --render              Render to video insted of GUI --remove_edges        Tries to remove edges that was not visible in image(it is a bit slow) --mask_depth MASK_DEPTH
-                        Only keeps parts further away than specifid depth --compressed          Render the video in a compressed format.
+                        the max depth that the video uses --render              Render to video insted of GUI --remove_edges        Tries to remove edges that was not visible in image --show_camera         Shows lines representing the camera frustrum --compressed          Render the video in a compressed format.
 Reduces file size but also quality.
   --draw_frame DRAW_FRAME
                         open gui with specific frame